OpenEvalProject/evals/manuscripts/elife-77327/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03zzw1w08 Department of Biochemistry and Molecular Biology, Department of Cardiovascular Medicine, Mayo Clinic Rochester United States
+1. Department of Biochemistry and Molecular Biology, Department of Cardiovascular Medicine, Mayo Clinic Rochester United States ([ROR:03zzw1w08](https://ror.org/03zzw1w08))
-2. https://ror.org/021cj6z65 The Affiliated Hospital of Qingdao University & The Biomedical Sciences Institute of Qingdao University (Qingdao Branch of SJTU Bio-X Institutes), Qingdao University Qingdao China
+2. The Affiliated Hospital of Qingdao University & The Biomedical Sciences Institute of Qingdao University (Qingdao Branch of SJTU Bio-X Institutes), Qingdao University Qingdao China ([ROR:021cj6z65](https://ror.org/021cj6z65))
-3. https://ror.org/01y2jtd41 Department of Medicine, School of Medicine and Public Health, University of Wisconsin-Madison Madison United States
+3. Department of Medicine, School of Medicine and Public Health, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-4. https://ror.org/043mz5j54 Department of Medicine, University of California, San Francisco San Francisco United States
+4. Department of Medicine, University of California, San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))
-5. https://ror.org/04dzvks42 Division of Cardiology, Xinhua Hospital Affiliated to Shanghai Jiaotong University School Of Medicine Shanghai China
+5. Division of Cardiology, Xinhua Hospital Affiliated to Shanghai Jiaotong University School Of Medicine Shanghai China ([ROR:04dzvks42](https://ror.org/04dzvks42))
-6. https://ror.org/00f1zfq44 Department of Cardiothoracic Surgery, Xiangya Hospital, Central South University Changsha China
+6. Department of Cardiothoracic Surgery, Xiangya Hospital, Central South University Changsha China ([ROR:00f1zfq44](https://ror.org/00f1zfq44))
-7. https://ror.org/004j26v17 Department of Cardiovascular Medicine, Jiading District Central Hospital Affiliated Shanghai University of Medicine & Health Science Shanghai China
+7. Department of Cardiovascular Medicine, Jiading District Central Hospital Affiliated Shanghai University of Medicine & Health Science Shanghai China ([ROR:004j26v17](https://ror.org/004j26v17))
-8. https://ror.org/05rrcem69 Department of Pharmacology, University of California, Davis Davis United States
+8. Department of Pharmacology, University of California, Davis Davis United States ([ROR:05rrcem69](https://ror.org/05rrcem69))
-9. https://ror.org/04gyf1771 Department of Biomedical Engineering, University of California, Irvine Irvine United States
+9. Department of Biomedical Engineering, University of California, Irvine Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-10. https://ror.org/04gyf1771 Department of Electrical Engineering and Computer Science, University of California, Irvine Irvine United States
+10. Department of Electrical Engineering and Computer Science, University of California, Irvine Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-11. https://ror.org/04rq5mt64 Department of Epidemiology and Public Health, University of Maryland School of Medicine Baltimore United States
+11. Department of Epidemiology and Public Health, University of Maryland School of Medicine Baltimore United States ([ROR:04rq5mt64](https://ror.org/04rq5mt64))
-12. https://ror.org/03gds6c39 Department of Pediatrics, McGovern Medical School, The University of Texas Health Science Center at Houston Houston United States
+12. Department of Pediatrics, McGovern Medical School, The University of Texas Health Science Center at Houston Houston United States ([ROR:03gds6c39](https://ror.org/03gds6c39))

 † Corresponding author

 ## Abstract

-Previously we showed the generation of a protein trap library made with the gene-break transposon (GBT) in zebrafish ( Danio rerio ) that could be used to facilitate novel functional genome annotation towards understanding molecular underpinnings of human diseases (Ichino et al, 2020).
+Previously we showed the generation of a protein trap library made with the gene-break transposon (GBT) in zebrafish (Danio rerio) that could be used to facilitate novel functional genome annotation towards understanding molecular underpinnings of human diseases (Ichino et al, 2020).
 Here, we report a significant application of this library for discovering essential genes for heart rhythm disorders such as sick sinus syndrome (SSS).
 SSS is a group of heart rhythm disorders caused by malfunction of the sinus node, the heart’s primary pacemaker.
 Partially owing to its aging-associated phenotypic manifestation and low expressivity, molecular mechanisms of SSS remain difficult to decipher.
 From 609 GBT lines screened, we generated a collection of 35 zebrafish insertional cardiac (ZIC) mutants in which each mutant traps a gene with cardiac expression.
 We further employed electrocardiographic measurements to screen these 35 ZIC lines and identified three GBT mutants with SSS-like phenotypes.
-More detailed functional studies on one of the arrhythmogenic mutants, GBT411 , in both zebrafish and mouse models unveiled Dnajb6 as a novel SSS causative gene with a unique expression pattern within the subpopulation of sinus node pacemaker cells that partially overlaps with the expression of hyperpolarization activated cyclic nucleotide gated channel 4 (HCN4), supporting heterogeneity of the cardiac pacemaker cells.
+More detailed functional studies on one of the arrhythmogenic mutants, GBT411, in both zebrafish and mouse models unveiled Dnajb6 as a novel SSS causative gene with a unique expression pattern within the subpopulation of sinus node pacemaker cells that partially overlaps with the expression of hyperpolarization activated cyclic nucleotide gated channel 4 (HCN4), supporting heterogeneity of the cardiac pacemaker cells.

 ## Introduction